ENSE374-F23/group5_proj/README.md

 ## Problem Definition

 The problem that the PAP aims to solve are the difficulties students often face when managing their academic tasks and schedules.
-More information about the problem definition is provided in this file.
 [Problem Definition](https://github.com/ENSE374-F23/group5_proj/blob/main/Business_Case.docx)

 ## Design Requirements

 Design requirements Included functions objectives and constraints all of were satisfied in this project.
-More information on the functions objectives and constraints provided below.
 [Project Requirements Document](https://github.com/ENSE374-F23/group5_proj/blob/main/Documents/Project_Requirements_Document.docx)

 ## Solutions